How to make a physical city model on scale

 Wooden relief city model of Berlin.

 A second model to show the hand of the master: Architekturmodelle Werner also produced the very large city model of Berlin shown above.
-This scale 1:5000 city model will be on display in the Staatsbibliothek zu Berlin (Berlin State Library), in the cartography section (from February 2015).
+This scale 1:5000 city model is on display in the Staatsbibliothek zu Berlin (Berlin State Library), in the cartography section.